StevenSpeck/holly-eng-take-home/README.md

 ## The Challenge

-You'll build a simple chat interface that allows users to query job and salary information stored in JSON files.
+I built a simple chat interface that allows users to query job and salary information stored in JSON files.
 Think of it as a basic HR assistant that can answer questions about job descriptions and compensation.
-The interface doesn't have to be anything fancy.
+The interface isn't have to be anything fancy.

 ## Requirements